TIMRyoshi1011/CCINFOM/README.md

 IMPORTANT: enter your password at line 9

-Note: no need to execute the database query, the program creates it
+Update: execute GROUP8 - DBCREATION on MySQL workbench first before running the program